To configure MATLAB, you may modify an example such as

 For a complete MATLAB script that also includes error

-handling, see the file simulateAndExit.m
+handling, see the file simulateAndExit.m in

-the directory bcvtb/examples/matlab-room
+the directory bcvtb/examples/matlab-room.

 To start MATLAB from Ptolemy II, you will need to create